-Anthony L. Boral.
-The employment agreement entitles Dr. Boral to an initial base salary of \$325,000, which is subject to periodic review and adjustment Dr. Boral is also eligible for an annual performance bonus targeted at 30% of his base salary.
-Dr. Boral is eligible to participate in the employee benefit plans generally available to full-time employees, subject to the terms of those plans.
-If Dr. Boral's employment is terminated by us without cause (as defined in his employment agreement) or by Dr. Boral for good reason (as defined in his employment agreement), and subject to Dr. Boral's execution of a release of potential claims against us, Dr. Boral will be entitled to receive: (i) a lump sum in cash in an amount equal to 12 months of base salary and (ii) a monthly cash payment for 12 months for medical and dental benefits or Dr. Boral's COBRA health continuation period, whichever ends earlier.
-However, in the event that Dr. Boral's employment is terminated by us without cause, or Dr. Boral terminates his employment with us for good reason, in either case within 12 months following the occurrence of a sale event (as defined in his employment agreement), in lieu of the severance payments and benefits described in the preceding sentence and subject to Dr. Boral's execution of a release of potential claims against us, Dr. Boral will be entitled to receive: (i) a lump sum in cash in an amount equal to the sum of 12 months of Dr. Boral's base salary then in effect plus Dr. Boral's target annual incentive compensation for the year in which the termination occurs, (ii) a monthly cash payment for 12 months for medical and dental benefits or Dr. Boral's COBRA health continuation period, whichever ends earlier, and (iii) full and immediate vesting and exercisability of all time-based stock options and other timebased stock-based awards held by Dr. Boral.
+Tracey L. McCain.
+If Ms. McCain's employment is terminated by us without cause (as defined in her employment agreement) or by Ms. McCain for good reason (as defined in her employment agreement), and subject to Ms. McCain's execution of a release of potential claims against us, Ms. McCain will be entitled to receive: (i) a lump sum in cash in an amount equal to 12 months of base salary then in effect and (ii) a monthly cash payment for 12 months for medical and dental benefits or Ms. McCain's COBRA health continuation period, whichever ends earlier.
+However, in the event that Ms. McCain's employment is terminated by us without cause, or Ms. McCain terminates her employment with us for good reason, in either case within 12 months following the occurrence of a sale event (as defined in her employment agreement), in lieu of the severance payments and benefits described in the preceding sentence and subject to Ms. McCain's execution of a release of potential claims against us, Ms. McCain will be entitled to receive: (i) a lump sum in cash in an amount equal to the sum of 12 months of Ms. McCain's base salary then in effect plus Ms. McCain's target annual incentive compensation for the year in which the termination occurs, (ii) a monthly cash payment for 12 months for medical and dental benefits or Ms. McCain's COBRA health continuation period, whichever ends earlier, and (iii) full and immediate vesting and exercisability of all time-based stock options and other timebased stock-based awards held by Ms. McCain.